You know what I love most about engaging the diversity of thought, expertise and experience in your organisation?

 Engagement happens at a human level

 What is perhaps more telling is the data around what makes for the best teams – those with the highest levels of full engagement.
 They’re teams where there is a shared sense of purpose, a human connection within the team, a sense of autonomy in shaping outcomes and, perhaps most importantly, where the team members felt valued and trusted.
-Or, in Buckingham and Goodall’s words, “my leader knows me for my best, and then focuses my work around that”.
+Or, in Buckingham and Goodall’s words:

-I believe this makes for a powerful argument that the highest levels of engagement occur when a leader trusts his people enough to give them work to be meaningfully engaged in.
+I believe this makes for a powerful argument that the highest levels of engagement occur when a leader trusts his people enough to give them work that meaningfully engages them.
 That, in turn, makes them trust their leader more – trust begets trust.